CIROH-UA/ngen-datastream/research_datastream/terraform/GETTING_STARTED.md

 This is not requried, but will save on execution time at the expensive of AMI size.

 ### Create AMI from instance
 Head back to the AWS console and find your instance and create an image from it.
 Note that this will shut down the instance and you will not be able to SSH into it during the image creation.
+The SSH session will end in your local linux terminal.

 ![ami](./images/create_AMI.jpg)